Good-Ghosting/goodghosting-protocol-v2/README.md

 - Configure `WHALE_ADDRESS_FORKED_NETWORK` in your `.env` file, as you see the .env.example file the whale address is `0x075e72a5edf65f0a5f44699c7654c1a76941ddc8` for polygon & `0x5776b4893faca32A9224F18950406c9599f3B013` for celo.

+- Update the strategy type in the deployment config and the inboundCurrencySymbol value according to the type of strategy you want to deploy.

 - Review the deployment configs ([deploy-config.js file](./deploy-config.js)) prior to executing the test on the forked network.

 - You'll also need a rpc provider the best option for polygon is infura for celo you can use their public rpc `https://forno.celo.org/`